Rudbeckia grandiflora

 Rudbeckia grandiflora, commonly called rough coneflower, is a species of flowering plant in the family Asteraceae.

 Description

 It is a perennial from a woody base, growing to around 120 cm tall.
 It produces relatively large inflorescences, with 12-25 yellow ray flowers, each around 3–5 cm long.
 It blooms from late spring into summer.

 Distribution

 It is native to North America, where it is found primarily in the south-central United States, including a disjunct population in northwest Georgia.
-The other populations farther east, all small and isolated, are believed to have originated from human introductions.
+The other populations further east, all small and isolated, are believed to have originated from human introductions.

 Its typical natural habitat is in prairies and open woodlands.